 4. Shure SE846

 Perhaps you know Shure for the high-end microphones.
-And they make world-class headphones too.
-The Shure SE846 features among the expensive end.
+And they make a world-class pair of headphones too, like Shure SRH1540 as the example.
+But if we’re talking about earphones, The Shure SE846 features among the expensive end.

 In the box, you will receive multiple accessories; a replacement cable, two cases, one Shure brand cleaning cloth, a single shirt clip, two jacks, one nozzle removal tool, inline volume control, and many ear tips.

 Just a single look with telling you these are professional-grade items.
 It comes with four high-definition drivers.
 This makes them produce rich sounds, richness, bass, and accuracy.
 A low-pass filter makes it deliver great low-end performance, just like a true subwoofer.

 One can adjust their frequency response or replace the metal nozzle.